 Nancy J. Elkis Seniors Housing Program (Elderly) -100 Pop Moylan Boulevard, Deptford, NJ 80 one-bedroom units, including 5 units modified for physical disabilities, are located in this Low-Income Housing Tax Credit property.
-Admissions are limited to household whose head or spouse is 55 years of age or older.
-Affordable flat rents for elderly households, whose incomes do not exceed 60% of the median, as determined by HUD for Gloucester County.
+Admissions are limited to households whose head or spouse is 55 years of age or older.
+Affordable flat rents for elderly households cannot exceed 60% of area median income, as determined by HUD for Gloucester County.
 Applicants who do not possess a Housing Choice Voucher must have is a minimum income of \$25,260.